gabrielpotamianos/summerizer/README.md

-A desktop service for macOS that continuously monitors your Mattermost account for unread group conversations, stores the raw messages, generates summaries with a local LLaMA model, and displays them in a native-feeling Python (PyQt) application.
+A desktop service for macOS that continuously monitors your Mattermost account for unread group conversations, stores the raw messages, generates summaries via Groq's hosted LLaMA-3.3 70B model, and displays them in a native-feeling Python (PyQt) application.

 ## Features

 - Prompts for your Mattermost credentials and reuses the issued token for API calls
 - Persists unread channel transcripts and summaries on disk
-- Uses a local LLaMA model (via `llama-cpp-python`) to build concise recaps
+- Uses Groq's `llama-3.3-70b-versatile` chat model to build concise recaps
 - macOS-friendly Qt user interface that highlights unread channels

 ## Getting started